JMS55/jms55.github.io/content/posts/2026_08_28_bevy_sixth_birthday/index.md

 For those of you who haven't been following, Bevy Solari is a realtime pathtracer aiming to be a high-end, forward-looking alternative to Bevy's main renderer.

-I've written plenty of articles on Solari before (TODO: link to blog tag), but the TLDR is that I want to make lighting more accessible to beginners, and push the boundries of what Bevy's capable of.
+I've written [plenty of articles on Solari](/tags/raytracing) before, but the TLDR is that I want to make lighting more accessible to beginners, and push the boundries of what Bevy's capable of.
 Rather than having to learn a mix of shadow maps, baking lightmaps, baking light probes, environment maps, screen space methods, what their pitfalls and limitations are, and spending hours tweaking things, pathtracing replaces all that complexity with a single, much easier to reason about lighting algorithm.

 Solari has been a years long project, but it's finally becoming production ready, and I'm really happy with what we've ended up with!